TrellixVulnTeam/swahilipython_SCMU/Doc/library/typing.rst

    Decorator to indicate that annotations are not type hints.

-   This works as class or function :term:`decorator`.
-With a class, it applies recursively to all methods defined in that class (but not to methods defined in its superclasses or subclasses).
+   This works as kundi or function :term:`decorator`.
+With a class, it applies recursively to all methods defined in that kundi (but not to methods defined in its superclasses or subclasses).

    This mutates the function(s) in place.